dergigi/dergigi.github.io/bitcoin/lessons/index.md

 Thanks to the awesome members of the Bitcoin community, 21 Lessons is available in [several languages][translations] and as an [audio version][audio].
-There are also some [audio recordings][audio] of thoughts and discussions related to these lessons available.
+There are also [audio recordings][audio] of thoughts and discussions related to these lessons available.

 [![21 Lessons - What I've Learned from Falling Down the Bitcoin Rabbit Hole](/assets/images/21-lessons-cover-rabbit-headphones.jpg)][preface]